transducens/SMaTD/README.md

 Some scripts require pickle files, but generating sentence representations on the fly is also supported.
 Use `smatd/nllb_get_log_prob.py` to create these files.
 This consumes more disk space but greatly reduces time when training for multiple epochs.

 Check the `--help` flag for `smatd` and `smatd-lm-baseline` to see the available configuration options.
-The experiment scripts may also serve as a good starting point.
+The experiment scripts may also serve as a good starting point for training.
+For inference, you may check out the file `inference_example.sh`.

 ## Citation